-In this article, I’m going to look at how to make the best use of the bug out bag and make sure that it does not become much of a hassle.
 This is supposed to be a bag designed to give you everything you need for at least 72 hours without weighing you down too much.
-This is also in consideration of the fact that a lot of people end up carrying more than they are supposed to, and in the process leave behind some important items.
+In this article, I will look at how to make the best use of the bugout bag and ensure that it does not become much of a hassle.
+This is also in consideration of the fact that many people carry more than they are supposed to and, in the process, leave behind some essential items.

 Is a Bug out Bag Essential?
 What’s the Purpose?

-Theoretically, the bug out bag is intended to give you everything that you need to make it through an ordeal for at least 72 hours outside your house before you get to any help.
-For this reason, the bag is supposed to be part of whatever plan you have in place for disaster preparedness.
+Theoretically, the Bug out bag is intended to give you everything you need to make it through an ordeal for at least 72 hours outside your house before getting any help.
+For this reason, the bag is supposed to be part of your disaster preparedness plan.

 It’s a common practice for people to throw in everything that they come across in the name of emergency packing.
-If you pack like this, I assure you that you will have too much to carry.
+If you pack like this, I assure you you will have too much to carry.
 It could slow you down way too much.
-Therefore, the ultimate question in this situation should be what you need in a bug out bag essentials to survive, and not what you WANT to have with you when you are on the road.
+Therefore, the ultimate question in this situation should be what you need in a bugout bag essential to survive and not what you WANT to have with you when you are on the road.

-The structure of the bag should be so that you can easily grab it and leave quickly.
-It should always be packed beforehand with all the supplies you need and be ready at a moment’s notice.
-It would also be best if you had some prior practice on how to handle the bag so that you aren’t surprised at how heavy it is.
+The bag’s structure should be so that you can easily grab and leave quickly.
+It should always be packed beforehand with all the necessary supplies and be ready at a moment’s notice.
+It would also be best if you had some prior practice handling the bag so that you aren’t surprised at how heavy it is.
 That way, you have time to consider what you might be able to leave behind.

-At the bare minimum, the bag needs to have three of the essential things that you need in your life during such an ordeal; food, sufficient clothing, and a means of shelter.
+At the bare minimum, the bag needs three of the essential things you need in your life during such an ordeal; food, sufficient clothing, and a means of shelter.

 Why Do You Need a Bug out Bag?

-One of the best questions that someone ever asked me was, “Do I really need the bug out bag?”
+One of the best questions someone ever asked me was, “Do I need the bugout bag?”
 This is an excellent question, and the answer to it will depend on the purpose for which you want the bag in the first place.
-There are two different types of these bags that are available in the market today.
+Two different types of these bags are available in the market today.

-For many people, the bug out bag is more like a pre-packaged suitcase with all the things that they will need in an emergency.
-This is important because it allows them to leave quickly without having to waste time packing.
-This is a good type of bag for those who live in areas prone to disasters, such as earthquake areas, hurricane areas, and flood-prone areas.
+For many people, the Bug out bag is more like a pre-packaged suitcase with everything they need in an emergency.
+This is important because it allows them to leave quickly without wasting time packing.
+This is a suitable bag for those who live in areas prone to disasters, such as earthquakes, hurricanes, and flood-prone areas.

-Many people never give the bag much thought, and in the process, they may pack more than they really need.
+Many people never give the bag much thought, and in the process, they may pack more than they need.
 The main concern here is the weight of the bag.
-Your bag is supposed to help you leave a serious situation, which means that it should help you get away as quickly and as far as possible.
+Your bag is supposed to help you leave a difficult situation, which means it should help you get away as quickly and quickly as possible.
 You will need to carry your emergency food supplies, medicine, shelter alternatives, and other necessities to get you through whatever situation you find yourself in.

-In general, your bag needs to be between 1/3 and 1/4 of your overall body weight.
-Therefore, if you weigh 200 pounds, your bag needs to be around 50 pounds for you to carry it along easily if you can make it lighter but still carry everything that you need, all the better.
+Your bag must be between 1/3 and 1/4 of your overall body weight.
+Therefore, if you weigh 200 pounds, your bag needs to be around 50 pounds for you to carry it along quickly.
+If you can make it lighter but still carry everything you need, all the better.

-If you have never imagined what this feels like, try thinking along the lines of carrying three gallons of water, the recommended amount of water that every individual need.
-If your bag is too heavy for you to carry around easily, it could certainly make you uncomfortable or even hurt you in the process.
+If you have never imagined what this feels like, try thinking along the lines of carrying three gallons of water, the recommended amount of water that every individual needs.
+If your bag is too heavy to carry around easily, it could make you uncomfortable or even hurt you in the process.

-How you pack your bag is another important factor for your consideration.
-If you pack your bag in the wrong way, it could create a distorted center of gravity for you.
+How you pack your bag is another essential factor for your consideration.
+Packaging your bag the wrong way could create a distorted center of gravity for you.
 Distortion in the gravity center will make your bag lean to one side and leave you off balance.
 Without proper balance, you will have little reasonable movement because you will be too tired to go far.

-Think about it, what is your normal daily schedule like?
-You probably go to work in the morning, come back in the evening feeling tired, eat, and go to sleep.
+Think about it; what is your regular daily schedule like?
+You probably go to work in the morning, come back in the evening feeling tired, eat, and sleep.
 You may not have the time to work out much.
-For this reason, you need to try and get some real exercise and learn how to handle your bag appropriately.
+For this reason, you need to get some exercise and learn how to handle your bag appropriately.

-Apart from the mistakes that you will make when packing your bag, the bag can also hurt you because of the attention that it can draw.
-In the event of a disaster, many people will be displaced from their homes.
-People may be desperate and in urgent need of the supplies that you carry.
+Apart from the mistakes you will make when packing your bag; the bag can also hurt you because of the attention it can draw.
+In a disaster, many people will be displaced from their homes.
+People may be desperate and in urgent need of the supplies, you carry.
 Let’s call them hoarders for this reason.

-Just because you have been intelligent enough to prepare your bug out bag does not mean that everyone else shares the same level of sanity.
-Some see you packing and preparing your bug out bag in the event of a disaster and think that you are paranoid.
-Once disaster strikes, they could, since they haven’t prepared, resort to criminal activities to get by.
+Just because you have been intelligent enough to prepare your Bug out bag does not mean everyone else shares the same level of sanity.
+Some see you packing and preparing your Bug out bag in the event of a disaster and think you are paranoid.
+Once disaster strikes, they could resort to criminal activities to get by since they haven’t prepared.

-With this in mind, if you have a huge bag on your back, you are constantly a target.
-Remember that these individuals may also have kids they need to take care of, so your package could seem like an excellent way to keep their little ones alive.
+With this in mind, you are constantly a target if you have a massive bag on your back.
+Remember that these individuals may also have kids they need to care for, so your package could seem like an excellent way to keep their little ones alive.